tsackton/taelgar/Worldbuilding/Brainstorming/Geography on Google.md

 ---
 tags: [status/unknown]
 ---

-# The World of Taelgar

-The world of Taelgar is a globe, slightly bigger than Earth, with Earth-like seasons and climate.
-Two major continents, and other possible minor or unknown continents, make up the world, with the northern continent, which stretches from just south of the equator to the arctic circle, the larger and more settled, and the center of all campaigns set in Taelgar to date.

-The northern continent is surrounded by four major bodies of water.
-To the west, the Endless Ocean stretches for thousands of miles of trackless oceans into the west.
-To the south, along the south coast of Dunmar, the Sea of Storms stretches south and west, to the shattered shores of the ancient, now sunken, continent of Hkar.
-Further south, the ~Southern Ocean~ forms a narrow channel full of islands, and several large bays, between the northern and southern continents.
-To the north, the ~ArcticOcean~ is an icy, cold place where few travel.

-The northern continent is marked by three major, continent scale features.
-In the east, the Green Sea extends from the eastern edge of the continent to nearly the middle, forming a great sea stretching 3000 miles from end to end.
-South of the Green Sea, a vast desert forms a band across the southern part of the continent, stretching nearly from the Sea of Storms to the Eastern Ocean.
-West of the Green Sea, the high peaks of the ~CentralMountains~ run nearly the entire length of the continent from north to south.
-These barriers divide the continent into a handful large-scale geographic regions.

-- The West Coast, stretching from the the Endless Sea to the ~CentralMountains~ and including the coastal islands in the Endless Sea and as far north as the icy cold of the ~ArcticOcean~.

-- The Green Sea, divided into the Western and Eastern parts, including the entire area around the Green Sea, as well as the ~CentralMountains~.
-The Western Green Sea includes all the land between the ~CentralMountains~ and the Green Sea, as far east as Cymea and Skaegenland.
-The Eastern Green Sea includes everything east of here.

-- The Far North, stretching from beyond the cold plains of the ~KenkuHomeland~ across the vast northern forests to the eastern coasts.

-- The Central Coast, the area south of the ~CentralMountains~ stretching to the Sea of Storms, and as far east as the edge of the great desert.

-- The South, the area including the great desert, and all the lands south of the great desert, including the islands in the ~Southern Ocean~

-Beyond the ~Southern Ocean~ is the mysterious ~Southern Continent~ of which little is known.

 # The West Coast

 Major features include a major river, large forests to the east against the ~CentralMountains~, a large lake on the main river north of Chardon, a significant peninsula extending into the Endless Ocean south of Chardon, and several island systems and a large bay in the north.
 In the far north, a chain of volcanoes extends from the central mountains, and the land becomes mountainous and covered in glaciers approaching and beyond the arctic circle.
 The climate is mild, with wet winters and dry summers; pleasant year round temperatures to the south; cold, snowy winters to the north; and significant coastal moderation on the many islands and peninsulas of this region.

 Population centers in this region include the Chardonian Empire, where the great bulk of the humans live; Illoria, a land of refugees and pirates on the islands in Nevos Bay, south of Chardon; ~Peninsula~, a ~???~; ~WesternIslands~, a ~????~; ~NorthernBay~, where the largest concentration of the original “west northlanders” who still live on the mainland live; ~FormerlyPandarRegion~, a now-ruined but once dominant empire around and north of the volcanic mountains in the far north, including a few smaller polities like Volkrad that were allied against Pandar; ~ArcticTribes~, ~???~; and possibly other places.